grvlevi76/Hyprland-config-manager-/README.md

 ⚙️ How to Use

-1. 🔧 Make sure Hyprland is installed and configured.
+1. 🔧 Make sure arch linux and  Hyprland is installed and configured.

 2. 👇 Run the executable (after compiling):